iwmywn/my-next-template-new/README.md

 ## Getting started

-For package management, <span style="background-color: red; color:white">we use pnpm instead of npm or yarn</span>.
+For package management, we use pnpm instead of npm or yarn.
 You can install it by running:

 ```bash
 npm i -g pnpm@10.9.0